-11-1 The Coast Guard Sustained Auxiliary Servicentributed a total of Service Award is given to Auxiliarists who have hours of Auxiliary Service.
-11-2 • ry Program Ribbons are awarded in three areas of service.
+11-1 The Coast Guard Sustained Auxiliary Service Award is given to Auxiliarists who have contributed a total ofhours of Auxiliary Service.
+11-2 Auxiliary Program Ribbons are awarded in three areas of service.
 These programs are, and 11-3 Who can recommend that a member be considered for an award?